DistributedCollective/zero/README.md

 Zero is a decentralized protocol based on [Liquity](https://github.com/liquity/dev) that allows RBTC holders to obtain maximum liquidity against their collateral without paying interest.
 After locking up RBTC as collateral in a smart contract and creating an individual position called a "Line of Credit" aka "Trove", the user can get instant liquidity by minting ZUSD, a USD-pegged stablecoin.
 Each Line of Credit is required to be collateralized at a minimum collateral ratio of 110%.
 Any owner of ZUSD can redeem their stablecoins for the underlying collateral at any time.
 The redemption mechanism and algorithmically adjusted fees guarantee a minimum stablecoin value of 1 USD.

-An unprecedented liquidation mechanism based on incentivized stability pool deposits and a redistribution cycle from riskier to safer lines of credit provides stability at a much lower collateral ratio than current systems.
+An unprecedented liquidation mechanism based on incentivized stability pool deposits and a redistribution cycle from riskier to safer Lines of Credit provides stability at a much lower collateral ratio than current systems.
 Stability is maintained via economically-driven user interactions and arbitrage rather than by active governance or monetary interventions.

 ## More information